AmritRaj23/data-journey/day-1/datastream/README.md

 In the Cloud Console UO, navigate to Datastream then click Enable to enable the Datastream AP.

-Create two connection profiles, one for the MySQL source, and another for the Cloud Storage destination.
+Create two connection profiles, one for the MySQL source, and another for the BigQuery destination.

 My SQL connection profile:
 - The IP and port of the Cloud SQL for MySQL instance created earlier